nauxray/figuart-frontend/README.md

     - On the website, go back to the order history section.
 It should show that that order has been paid for.

+11. Test that user can cancel an unpaid order.

+    - Go to the user account page.
+Scroll down to find the order history section.

+    - Find an unpaid order.
+It should show a link on the right side that says "Cancel Order".
+Click on it.

+    - Once the order has been successfully cancelled, the page should re-fetch the orders history.
+After the loading is done, it should show that the order was cancelled and should no longer appear on the page.

 ## Technologies Used